-Within the Ralston Fields urban renewal area are two areas that have been undergoing significant redevelopment.
+Ralston Fields is an urban renewal area that has been undergoing significant redevelopment.
+There are two major redevelopment activity areas.
 The first area is called Ralston Creek.
-This area consists of three shopping centers that were built in the 1960s which are old and outdated.
+The redevelopment started with a renovation to Ralston Creek Park by the City of Arvada that is on the eastern border of this urban renewal area.
+The commercial area consists of three shopping centers that were built in the 1960s which are old and outdated.
 One shopping center is now anchored by Walmart, which opened August of 2017.
 The Authority is working with a developer on the second and third shopping centers.
 Phase 1 includes four retail buildings totaling 30,000 square feet.
-Toyko Joes, Five Guys, Arvada Liquor Mart, Wing Stop and Tropical Smoothie Cafe all opened in December 2017 with additional businesses opening in 2018.
-The Ralston streetscape completed in 2017 brings a fresh new look and encourages pedestrian walkability to this area.
-The Authority will continue to work with the developer on phase 2 which will add multi-family residential to the area.
+Tokyo Joes, Five Guys, Arvada Liquor Mart, Wing Stop, Mod Pizza and Tropical Smoothie Cafe are current tenants.
+Recently signed lease agreements include Bank of America and Lady Jane's.
+The Authority is continuing to work with the developer to lease the remaining four sites.
+Phase 2 includes an active senior market rate apartment complex of approximately 150 units and a townhome complex.
+Both projects are in the beginning stages of the preliminary development plan submission.
+The Ralston streetscape completed in 2017 brings a fresh new look, encourages pedestrian walkability between shopping and restaurant areas and ultimately multi-family housing.

 The second area is the Arvada Ridge development.
 Phase 1 of this area is the Arvada Ridge Market place which is a retail center anchored by a Super Target that opened in 2006.
-Phase 2 was a 380 unit market-rate, multi-family development located across the street from the Arvada Ridge commuter rail station of the G Line that opened in 2011.
-Phase 3 of Arvada Ridge is currently underway and is expected to be completed in 2018.
-It is within walking distance of the Arvada Ridge commuter rail station and Red Rocks Community College.
-This development will be 298 market-rate multi-family units.
-A public park will also be completed as part of the development.
+Phase 2 is a 380 unit market-rate, multi-family apartment complex located across the street from the Arvada Ridge commuter rail station of the G Line.
+Phase 3 of Arvada Ridge is a 298 unit market-rate multi-family apartment complex within walking distance of the Arvada Ridge commuter rail station and Red Rocks Community College.
+This apartment complex opened first quarter 2019 and has leased approximately 30 units.
+A public park is also planned as part of the development.
 This park will help residents become active participants in their health providing opportunities for fitness and recreation.
 It will also act as an outdoor classroom and research laboratory for students at Red Rocks Community College.
+This park is not fully funded at this time.